Leadership and Board

 The inclusion of a wealth manager on the FIVE STAR Wealth Manager list should not be construed as an endorsement of the wealth manager by Crescendo Business Services nor should it be inferred that the consumer responses used from the survey represent the experience of all clients.
 Past performance does not guarantee future success.

-Mr. Few is currently serving as a financial advisor working at Morgan Stanley.
-He has over 29 years of industry experience and focuses on investment management, asset allocation and diversifications strategies.
-Prior to joining Smith Barney, Mr. Few worked as an institutional equity sales trader at Raymond James and Associates advising and executing block trades for institutional clients including mutual funds, hedge funds, money managers and pension funds.
+Mr. Few has over 30 years of industry experience and focuses on investment management, asset allocation and diversifications strategies.
+Prior to joining Smith Barney, Mr. Few was an institutional equity trader at Raymond James and Associates advising and executing block trades for institutional clients including mutual funds, hedge funds, money managers and pension funds.
 Prior to his position as a sales trader, Mr. Few was an equity OTC market maker responsible for committing the firm’s capital to provide liquidity for institutional and retail clients in the NASDAQ marketplace.
-Mr. Few has also been a municipal bond trader in New York for Chemical Bank and was a research analyst in public finance at Merrill Lynch in New York.
+Mr. Few has also been a municipal bond trader in for Chemical Bank and was a research analyst in public finance at Merrill Lynch.
 Mr. Few graduated from Jesuit High School in Tampa and Princeton University in 1984 with an A.B. in History.
 Mr. Few graduated from the Kenan-Flagler School of Business at UNC-Chapel Hill in 1990 with an MBA in international business.
 Mr. Few holds Series 7, 24, 63 and 66 registrations and is licensed by the Florida State Board of Insurance.

-Mr. Few currently serves as an assistant coach for the 2006, 2008, 2009 and 2011 state champion Plant Panther football team and has coached high school football for the past 27 years.
+Mr. Few currently serves as an assistant coach for the 2006, 2008, 2009 and 2011 state champion Plant Panther football team and has coached high school football for the past 29 years.
 In 2011 he was named the National Football Foundation’s Hillsborough County Assistant Coach of the Year.
-His community involvement includes having served on the boards of the Florida Security Traders Association, St. John’s Episcopal Parish Day School, Tampa Bay Little League and Ye Mystic Krewe of Gasparilla.
-Mr. Few is currently the President of the Princeton Club of Tampa Bay and is a director of Palma Ceia Golf & Country Club, Train Up First Foundation, the Jack and Jill Late Stage Cancer Foundation and the local chapter of the National Football Foundation.
-Mr. Few is a certified PADI Divemaster, a licensed OUPV boat captain and is the music director for Ye Mystic Krewe of Gasparilla’s Cut Throat Chorus.
-Mr. Few is married with two sons in college.
+His community involvement includes past service on the boards of the Florida Security Traders Association, St. John’s Episcopal Parish Day School, Tampa Bay Little League, Palma Ceia Golf & Country Club and Ye Mystic Krewe of Gasparilla.
+Mr. Few is currently the President of the Princeton Club of Tampa Bay and a director of Train Up First Foundation, the Jack and Jill Late Stage Cancer Foundation and the local chapter of the National Football Foundation.
+Mr. Few is a certified PADI Divemaster, a licensed OUPV boat captain and is the music director for YMK Gasparilla’s Cut Throat Chorus.
+Mr. Few is married with two adult sons.

 President, National FoodService and On-Premise, The Coca-Cola Company